-Producing large-scale and often multiple-framed print works came about as a direct result of the work with the artist archive, and the smaller-scale collages.
-The correlation is obvious and visible, yet the socially critical aspect became much more pronounced in them once again.
-Like their smaller ‘relatives’, these big print compositions are using vintage imagery from the past, touching on universal themes of both political and individual nature that transgress past, present, and future.
+Producing large-scale and often multiple-framed print works came about as a direct result of the work with the artist’s archive and the collage works.
+While the correlation appears obvious at first, it is the aspect of social critique that becomes increasingly pronounced in them again.
+Using archive vintage imagery from the last century, these works touch on universal themes transgressing past, present, and future.

 To be able to look back in history to understand the present – a common piece of advice – has become increasingly difficult in our digital age where physical libraries have virtually become obsolete.
 But even though we are becoming ever more highly attuned to the consumption of current momentous imagery from posted social media content, it can be of relevance to consider bygone images and knowledge as a guide and mirror for current ills of collective and individual nature, if not simply for their beauty and composition.